kessler-frost/kratos/kratos-presentation.md

 # Kratos
 ### Serverless Intelligence

+Platform for running ephemeral AI agents in isolated microVMs.

-What if AI agents didn't have to live on expensive servers 24/7?
+What if intelligence didn't need to run on expensive servers 24/7?

 *For agent authors looking to build the next generation of intelligent systems*

 ---

+## Crash Course: Services, Serverless, Virtualization

+Service: Assume a chef living in your house always waiting/asking for next demand - you pay him monthly irrespective of how many meals you've had

+Serverless: Lives close to your house but you have to call him if you want something made - and he charges you on a per meal basis

+Virtualization - handling multiple chefs:
+Virtual Machine (VM): Separate floors for cooking
+microVM: Separate kitchens
+Docker: Same kitchen separate sets of knives and dishes

+---

 ## The Problem with Always-On AI

-Picture this: You've got an 80GB language model running on a beefy GPU server, burning electricity 24/7.
+Picture this: You have successfully hosted an 80GB LLM on a beefy GPU server and are ready to do inference.

-Even when nobody's using it.
+Which even on idle will still be burning a whole in your wallet.

 ---